ruarfff/docker-various-examples/README.md

 You will just see a Whitelabel Error Page since we haven't setup any routes yet but that still shows the app is running and accessible.

 Notice the java code from the docker image is now in java/app.
+You can edit this code and your changes will be reflected in the container.

 **Next steps**